bcdev/s3tbx-snow/src/main/resources/doc/s3snow_installation.rst

 How to get the Software
 =======================

-The S3-SNOW processing software bundle can be obtained from the S3-SNOW ftp site hosted at BC with the following configuration:
+The S3-SNOW processing software bundle can be obtained from the S3-SNOW ftp site hosted at BC.
+As web browsers have dropped the support for FTP, it is suggested to use an FTP Client, like FileZilla or WinSCP.
+Use the following configuration:

-- FTP, Port 21
+- SFTP @ Port 22; FTP @ Port 21
 - ftp.brockmann-consult.de
 - username: s3snow
 - password: $3Sn0W@bc
-- subdirectory: software
+- subdirectory: software/s3snow_sice

 .. index:: Installation Process